ewoks-kit/ewokscore/doc/definitions.rst

 -------------------
 All tasks can be described by deriving a class from the `Task` class.

-* required input names: an exception is raised when these inputs are not provided in the graph definition (output from previous tasks or static input values)
+* required input names: an exception is raised when these inputs are not provided in the graph definition (output from previous tasks or default input values)
 * optional input names: no default values provided (need to be done in the `process` method)
 * output names: can be connected to downstream input names
 * required positional inputs: a positive number